Lantero/pytoschema/README.md

     debug: bool
 ```

-The flag `total=False` is there to indicate that the properties are required, default value is `True`.
-See the result:
+The flag `total=False` is there to indicate that the properties are not required, default value is `True`.
+See the
+result:

 ```json
 {